Surprised by Oxford: Plot

 Caro’s social isolation leaves her depressed and lonely, but she remains committed to devoting all her time to her studies.
 When she observes Kent dating another student, she becomes emotionally distraught.

 While studying in the library, Caro violates the policy against using an inkpen.
 When the librarian scolds her for doing so, she breaks the pen, spilling ink on a library book.
 As a result, Caro is banned from using the library.

 The Provost, Regina Knight, kindly invites Caro to be her guest for the weekend.
 She describes her own experiences in life, citing C.S.Lewis as an example of an academic skeptic who eventually found faith.
 She encourages Caro to reconsider her priorities, including rekindling her friendship with Kent.

-Upon her return to Oxford, Caro and Kent reevaluate their feelings for each other.
+Upon her return to Oxford, Caro and Kent rekindle their feelings for each other.
 But Kent has bittersweet news: After he completed his studies, he accepted employment in Washington, DC, and must leave that same evening.
 As he leaves for the airport, Caro chases his taxi, but it does not stop, and she returns home soaked from the rain.

 The final scene fast-forwards 2 years.
 Caro has grown in her faith, completed her studies, and now teaches at Oxford, helping students find the same balance of faith and intellectualism that she sought.
 She receives a note in the mail from Kent.
 After reading it, she goes outside and wends her way through a crowd until she sees Kent.
 They embrace.
 The end credits explain that they married and Caro continued to have both a successful career and a strong faith.